1922 Ohio State Buckeyes football team

 The 1922 Ohio State Buckeyes football team represented Ohio State University in the 1922 Big Ten Conference football season.
+It was the first season where the Buckeyes played in the newly built Ohio Stadium.
 The Buckeyes compiled a 3–4 record, only their second losing record in conference play.
 Ohio State was outscored 57–42 during the season.

+Despite being in the Western Conference (Big Ten) together since 1913, this season had the first matchup between Ohio State and Iowa.